ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking-lag.md

 ### Start OvS as a separate process

-Legacy OvS is used as a control plane for source MAC learning of overlay VM's.
+Legacy OvS is used as a control plane for source MAC learning of overlay VMs.
 OvS should be started as a seperate process.

 ```bash
 export RUN_OVS=/tmp